Fee authority approves new hike in revised fee structure for UG medical courses

 Final-year B.Sc students at MU demand offline semester exam be postponed

-[ad_1] While the Mumbai University has resumed the conventional offline mode of examinations post the Covid-19 pandemic, there is a growing chorus of opposition from students.
+While the Mumbai University has resumed the conventional offline mode of examinations post the Covid-19 pandemic, there is a growing chorus of opposition from students.
 On Thursday, final year B.Sc.
-Computer Science students from several colleges of the city wrote to the Mumbai University administration demanding that their semester V exam, which is scheduled […]
+Computer Science students from several colleges of the city wrote to the Mumbai University administration demanding that their semester V exam, which is scheduled to […]

 Continue Reading